AAAS Kavli Science Journalism Awards

 The Big Sky Documentary Film Festival premiers non-fiction film in the American West.
-Screenings take place annually in February in Missoula, Montana.
-The competitive event is open to non-fiction films and videos of all genres, subject matter, lengths and production dates.
+Screenings take place annually in February in Missoula, Montana (and online globally).
+The competitive event is open to non-fiction films and videos of all forms, lengths, subject matters and genres.
 World and U.S. premiers, classics, rare and experimental works will be shown during the festival.
 Awards and cash prizes will be given in multiple categories.
 There are reduced entry fees for entries received by the early and regular deadlines.

 Burtynsky Photo Grant

 Renowned Canadian photographer Edward Burtynsky and CONTACT established the Burtynsky Grant — a $5,000 annual grant to support a Canadian artist in the creation of a photobook.
 It is for photo-based artists and photographers who are at the advanced stages of developing a cohesive, rigorous body of work presented in book form.

 Canada-U.S. Fulbright Program